Kartik-Hirijaganer/Suicide_Analysis/README.md

-# Suicide Ananlysis using World Data
+# Suicide Analysis using World Data

 ## Overview
-This project aims to identify most influencing factors responsible for suicide mortality rate in the world.
+This project aims to identify the most influencing factors responsible for the suicide mortality rate in the world.
 ## Tech Stack
 - **Programming Language:** Python
 - **Libraries & Frameworks:**